thechriskoka/Data-Engineering-Blossom/README.md

 ### Results
 The results were files converted into JSON and PARQUET formats and then loaded directly into the specified s3 bucket.

+## Project 2 : Batch Processing For Data Mining.
+This projects investigates top keywords companies within various cities in the USA require data science candidates to have in their resume.
+We will be using PySpark as our data processing frame work in this priject.

+### Configuration